wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Ken: Aaaaaghhhh!

-D3: Hey girls, it wouldn't cost much to send that package
+Gertrude: Hey girls, it wouldn't cost much to send that package

 Ken: Aaaaaghhhh!